sinch/net-ConferenceCalling/readme.md

     return builder.Build().Model;
 }
 ```
 First, you look at what type of event is coming in.
-Based on that you 1) Play a menu and wait for input, and 2) Get that input, look it up in the database, and connect to the conference.
+Based on that, you 1) Play a menu and wait for input, and 2) Get that input, look it up in the database, and connect to the conference.

 ## Configure your app
 Go to your dashboard and assign your rented number.
 Configure the Voice URL for the app you created.